-Scottish actor Brian Cox, 75, was on the cover of a digital British GQ spinoff called GQ Hype in October 2021.
-This rules, because in the cast of Succession, Cox is surrounded by hypebeasts.
+Scottish actor Brian Cox, 77, was on the cover of a digital British GQ spinoff called GQ Hype in October 2021.
+This ruled, because in the cast of Succession, Cox was surrounded by hypebeasts.
 Nicholas Braun is certainly a hypebeast.
-Jeremy Strong portrays one as Kendall.
+Jeremy Strong portrayed one as Kendall.
 But no one goes full fucking beast to the press like Cox, who can be disarmingly candid.
-In the Hype interview, Cox says straight-up that there will be only one or two more seasons of Succession after this one, “then I think we’re done.”
-This isn’t the first time Succession’s five-season ceiling has been invoked, but it was a confirmation, and he said it so casually and assuredly.
+In the Hype interview, Cox said straight up that there would be only one or two more seasons of Succession, “then I think we’re done.”
+This wasn’t the first time Succession’s five-season ceiling has been invoked, but it was a confirmation, and he said it so casually and assuredly.
 Plus it reminded us of our favorite Succession C-plot: Brian Cox just sort of running his mouth to the press.
-Season three came and went, and Cox is still running his mouth.
+Even after the fourth and final season came and went, Cox is still oversharing.
 So we’ll keep updating this post.
 Below, some highs and lows for Brian Cox’s PR team.

 “He said, ‘Well, she believes women menstruate.’
 That’s what they do, don’t they?”
 He belly laughs.
 “He said, ‘Well, people don’t like that.’
 And you go, ‘Oh, for Christ’s sake!’
 Call something what it is as opposed to something that you think it should be.
 And it is — it’s the cancel culture.
 I keep well away from it.